dashed/probe/README.md

 Add `listener` that'll be called whenever relevant event occurs at keypath.

-`event` may be one of: any, update, swap, add, remove, delete
+`event` may be one of: any, update, add, remove, delete

 `listener` function would be added to a lookup table that is shared among all Probe objects that inherit it.